bloombloombloom/Bloom/src/TargetController/README.md

 /*
  * In the previous example, we used `const auto targetState = tcService.getTargetState();`, which made a copy of the
- * master TargetState object.
+ * managed TargetState object.
 That copy would not be managed by the TargetController, and would only hold the state of
  * the target at the point when `tcService.getTargetState()` returned a value.
  *
- * In this example, `targetState` is a const reference to the master TargetState object - it will always hold the
+ * In this example, `targetState` is a const reference to the managed target state object - it will always hold the
  * target's current state.
  *
  * We can now observe the target's current state, without having to make any more calls to `TargetControllerService::getTargetState()`.